warmsound/crystal-face/README.md

 ## What's New

 ### 1.6.1
-- Added barometric altitude for supported CIX 2.x devices.
+- Added barometric altitude for supported CIQ 2.x devices.
 - Show midnight as "12" instead of "00" in 12-hour mode.
 - Fixed incorrect default settings for vívoactive®.